trey2021/maestro-sdk-docs/C/mainpage.md

 ### Initial Setup

 There are configuration files that must be in place for the API to function properly.
-These are copied to the correct locations by the Maestro installer (be sure to run the installer associated with the API version you're using).
+These are copied to the correct locations by the <a href="https://github.com/Contact-Control-Interfaces/maestro-installer">Maestro installer</a> (be sure to run the installer associated with the API version you're using).

 <a name="configHeader"></a>